gamingrobot/vncnt-hugo/README.md

 ```
 linkedin = "https://www.linkedin.com/in/jdoe"
 ```
-Please note that the key must correspond to a [fontawesome brands icon](https://fontawesome.com/icons?d=gallery&s=brands).
+Please note that the key must correspond to a [simple icons icon](layouts/partials/svg/simple-icons).
 Also, regardless of the key order in your `config.toml` file, the links will be ordered lexicographically due to the usage of [`range`](https://golang.org/pkg/text/template/#hdr-Actions).

 However, you may specify contact links more verbosely, as documented in [`config.toml`](config.toml).
-This allows to use other fontawesome styles and manually sort contact links.

 #### `rel="me"`

 This theme now allows to set the [`rel="me"`](https://microformats.org/wiki/rel-me) value manually.
-Previously, this was always set but now is done on an opt-in basis to give more control over link verification.
 Services like Github or [Mastodon](https://docs.joinmastodon.org/user/profile/#verification) make use of this.
 An example is given in the provided `config.toml` file.